xbeat/Machine-Learning/README.md

 Introduction to Mamba-2 and Structured State Space Models

 Mamba-2 is an innovative architecture built upon the foundation of Structured State Space Models (S4).
 These models offer a flexible framework for sequence modeling, combining the strengths of recurrent neural networks and transformers.
 In this presentation, we'll explore the key concepts, implementation details, and practical applications of Mamba-2.

+## Using @override to Ensure Proper Method Overriding in Python

+Introduction to @override Decorator

+The @override decorator is a built-in feature introduced in Python 3.12 that helps catch bugs by ensuring methods intended to override superclass methods actually do override them.
+This static type checking prevents common inheritance-related errors.

 ## Pitfalls of Machine Learning Classification Models